 These are issues that affect many cultural, ethnic, and racial groups in Canadian society.
 However, there is a particularly troubled history with the Indigenous population in Canada.
 Thus, the legislation in British Columbia requires that social workers place Aboriginal children with family or other Aboriginal families first so that they can be connected to positive cultural role models.
 If this is not possible, then non-Aboriginal families may be selected, but they must have the skill and ability to recognize these issues and help their children cope with them in a healthy manner.
 These skills are similar to what would be required in any transracial adoption.

 The Ministry of Children and Family Development offers support to families adopting Aboriginal children in a variety of ways.
 Aboriginal adoptive families may be eligible for post-adoption assistance maintenance payments, as the placement would be considered a culturally compatible placement.
 Non-Aboriginal families who may wish to foster or adopt an Aboriginal child can access free, online cultural competence training offered through the Indigenous Perspectives Society.

 The Adoptive Families Association of BC is contracted by the ministry to provide pre- and post-adoption support to families.
 They offer ongoing educational opportunities, as well as peer support groups.
 Contact AFABC at www.bcadoption.com, or 1-866-900-7330 to find out more.

-Anne Clayton, Ph.D., is the Executive of Guardianship, Adoption and Permanency for the Ministry of Child and Family Development.
+Anne Clayton, Ph.D., worked as the Executive of Guardianship, Adoption and Permanency for the Ministry of Child and Family Development.